BIRDS

 All four are ready for another meal.
 Piping Plover chicks run as soon as they are born.
 They are not fed by their parents and must forage for themselves.

 This little Piping Plover chick is finally big enough to catch a sand crab.
-When she was younger she tried to pick it up, but jumped back when it moved so she stuck to smaller food.
+When she was younger she tried to pick it up, but jumped back when it moved so she looked for smaller food.

-Whimbrels resting in the Wellfleet marshes on Cape Cod, Massachusetts during their flight from the Arctic to South America.
-Fiddler crabs are plentiful there so the Whimbrels gorge on them.
+Whimbrels rest and forage on the Wellfleet marshes on Cape Cod, Massachusetts during their flight from the Arctic to South America.
+The whimbrels gorge on the plentiful fiddler crabs after shaking off their large claws.

-Fiddler crabs are an important source of protein for many migrating shorebirds.
+Fiddler crabs are an important source of protein for many other migrating shorebirds as well.

 A Western Snowy Plover rests in a shallow hole at dawn on a beach in the Golden Gate National Recreation Area, San Francisco, CA.